 Write in short paragraphs and start some sentences with words like ‘But’, ‘Before long’, ‘Suddenly’, ‘Then’ and ‘Immediately’.
 This keeps a sense of pace and drama.
 Use sub-headings every 2-4 paragraphs for speed-reading.

-Instead, point to a successful partnership with the customer that’s going forward.
+Finish up by talking about the future by pointing to a successful partnership with the customer that’s going forward.
 Hint at exciting areas you’re exploring together.

-Ingredient 5 – You end with a meaningful call to action (CTA)
+Ingredient 5 – You end with a meaningful call-to-action (CTA)

 Next steps?